Knowledgebase

-ODBC Connection Information
+ODBC Connection Box

 System DSN - Select a DSN (Data Source Name) from the available list of DSNs.
 If you do not yet have a DSN for your odbc source, refer to the Configuring ODBC topic for information on how to create a System DSN.